 Cell phones ringing in a classroom, text messaging, chatting online

 Persistent and unreasonable demands for time and attention both in and out of the classroom

-It is any statement, communication, conduct or gesture, including those in written form, directed toward any member of the University community that causes a reasonable apprehension of physical harm to a person or property.
+Any statement, communication, conduct or gesture directed toward any member of the University community that causes a reasonable apprehension of physical harm to a person or property is threatening behavior.

-Each of us responds differently to the behaviors of others.
+Each person responds differently to the behaviors of others.
 Encounters with students that leave you frightened and in fear for your personal safety should be taken very seriously.

 Examples of Threatening Behavior